alessandroragano/music-archive-quality-prediction/README.md

 The QAMA model has been trained with [Vinylset](https://github.com/alessandroragano/vinylset) which includes real-world recordings of several genres e.g. classical, jazz, electronic.
 We collected 620 tracks extracted from original vinyl recordings and labelled them with mean opinion score (MOS).

 ### More Information
-For additional information on QAMA and Vinylset see the ICASSP'23 paper (link coming soon).
+For additional information on QAMA and Vinylset see the [ICASSP'23 paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=10096274).

 For more information on quality assessment for digital audio archives see the [JAES paper](https://qmro.qmul.ac.uk/xmlui/bitstream/handle/123456789/76602/Benetos%20Automatic%20Quality%20Assessment%202022%20Accepted.pdf?sequence=2).